|

 The final approach is to

+communicate with the printer using a driver.
 There are two types of drivers – printer driver and HID device

 driver.
 The printer driver (see printer driver page) interprets the data from the